Jacobkooi/InclinedDroneLander/README.md

 # InclinedDroneLander

 Model-free training of 2d inclined landing and 3d setpoint-tracking for the Crazyflie 2.1 Nano-UAV.
 The resulting policies are transferable to use on a real crazyflie.
+(See https://youtu.be/53YaqfwUIFU)

 ## Usage